devkapupara/Maps.io/README.md

 If you wish to enter your own, please make sure that you enter specific address with no typographical errors.

-## About
+## Acknowledgement
-Intended for personal use only
+Maps.io was created by [Dev Kapupara](https://github.com/itchiTriggah).

 Directions Courtesy of MapQuest

 Map Data Copyright OpenStreetMap Contributors

-## Acknowledgement
-Maps.io was created by [Dev Kapupara](https://github.com/itchiTriggah).

 ## License
+Intended for personal use only
 . . .

-## BUGS
+## Bugs
 This is stilla work in progress and it is being worked upon.
-If you encounter an bugs, please email me at @itchiTriggah@gmail.com
+If you encounter an bugs, please email me at <itchiTriggah@gmail.com>